 The basic components of a synthesizer are sound sources (oscillators) and modifiers (filters, envelopes etc), which make these simple sounds more complex.

-An Oscillator or VCO produces the basic waveforms of sine, square, and sawtooth, each with its own distinctive synth sound.
+An Oscillator or VCO produces the basic waveforms of sine, square, pulse and sawtooth, each with its own distinctive synth sound.
 These waveforms can have different frequencies, usually from 0 to 20,000Hz (Hz = oscillations per second).
 Having two or more oscillators playing waveforms on top of each other is called “additive synthesis.”

 Unison is a kind of additive synthesis, where the synth generates multiples of the same wave form, all slightly out of tune with each other, to create a broader, richer sound.

 Filters or VCF (voltage controlled filter) modify a synth sound by taking away certain frequencies and adding emphasis to others.
 A low pass filter (LPF) takes out certain high frequencies and mellows out the buzzy oscillator.
 A high pass lter (HPF) does the opposite.
 A band pass (BP) cuts out low and high frequencies around a certain middle band.
 The “cutoff” of a filter determines the frequency where the modification begins.
 The “resonance” affects the sharpness of the modification.

 The amplifier (VCA) is the last step in the path of an analog synthesiser.
 As the name suggests, it sets the output level.
 Usually it comes with an envelope generator which lets you shape the sound further.